diginov/craft-sentry-logger/README.md

 ## Features

-- Updated to the latest Sentry SDK version 3
+- Updated to the latest and official Sentry SDK
 - Native Yii 2 log target that is fully customisable
 - All errors and warnings for each request are sent
 - Plugin settings can be defined in the CP or with a config file